It used to be only on Fat Tuesday ('Fettisdagen'), the last day before Lent, that you could eat a semla but we know you already started.

 (we have many names for the things we love) in Sweden).
 Fat Tuesday was the day when people would stuff themselves to their hearts’ content, for after that followed a long fast in remembrance of Christ’s 40 days in the desert.

-Fettisdagen ("Semmeldagen" - Fat Tuesday, no relation to the legendary New York Jazz scene) is usually in February but, like Easter, this year (2014) falls late, on March 4.
+Fettisdagen ("Semmeldagen" - Fat Tuesday, no relation to the legendary New York Jazz scene) is usually in February.

 The first known semla in Northern Europe can be seen in a painting from 1250 which hangs in a Danish church.
 At first semlor were cross-shaped buns with no filling.
 It wasn’t until the 18th century that semlor were injected with that lovely almond paste.
 In the 19th century, we began eating semlor as “hetvägg” (hot wall), which means we eat them in a bowl of milk with an added pinch of salt to offset the sweetness.
 Hetvägg is a word that stems from the German “heisse Wecken”, or hot wedges.